MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 -------

 env NAME=Value
-  On can also reference environment variables in configuration files, using the *${ENV}* syntax.
+  One can also reference environment variables in configuration files, using the *${ENV}* syntax.
 If Sarracenia routines needs to make use of an environment variable, then they can be set in configuration files::